Today, I enjoyed the loveliest of meetings.

 Setting up a daily schedule

-Really there are only two things that every writer must do on a daily basis to write well and improve in practice—read
+Really there are only two things that every writer must do on a daily basis to write well and improve in practice—read a little and write a little.

 Related Blog Posts